logair/LogAir-Device-DIY/README.md

-# Hardware docs for LogAir device
+# Hardware docs for the DIY LogAir device

 - Schematics
 - PCB